 Local governments that conduct plumbing and electrical inspections will have an increase in revenue and expenditures to issue permits and conduct inspections.
-This will vary by jurisdiction.
+The bill may also affect future property tax collections because the addition of a tiny home to a land parcel may change its current classification to a residential classification.
+This amount has not been estimated.
+These impacts will vary by jurisdiction.